Metaculus Help: Spread the word

 Will the fraction of American 18-24 year-olds enrolled in traditional four-year colleges in 2025 be more than 10% lower than it was in 2015?

-Since the current rate is 29.9%, positive resolution is conditional on a rate 26.91% or less as reported by data from the National Center for Education Statistics.
+Since the current rate is 29.9%, positive resolution is conditional on a rate 26.91% or less in 2025 as reported by data from the National Center for Education Statistics.

 Metaculus help: Predicting